 The full course of the tetanus vaccination consists of five doses.
 The first three doses are given during early childhood.
 This is followed by two booster doses.
 The first booster dose is given at around four years of age.
 The second one is given 10 years later.
 After the full course, you should have lifelong immunity against tetanus.
 However, if you or your child has a deep wound, it’s best to get medical advice.

-If you are not sure whether you’ve had the full course, for example because you were born in another country, contact your GP for advice.
+If you are not sure whether you’ve had the full course, for example because you were born in another country, contact the practice nurse for advice.

 Meningitis C Vaccination

 Most students have already been immumised, but if not you can be immunised against meningococcal infection which can cause meningitis and septicaemia.
 This vaccine protects against one of the most common strains, but not all strains of the disease.

 International students may not have been immunised and we can provide this service.
 If you require to have this done please call the Practice and ask for a routine appointment with our Practice Nurse.
 Please inform the receptionists that you wish to have the Meningitis C Vaccination so this can be included in the Practice Nurse’s appointment information.

 For further advice please call the National Meningitis Trust on 0845 6000 800 Local, or Freephone the Meningitis Research Foundation on 080 8800 3344.

 Flu (also known as influenza) is a highly infectious illness caused by the flu virus.
 It spreads rapidly through small droplets coughed or sneezed into the air by an infected person.